Reading Room Policy

 Check in with the Reading Room Monitor

-The Guy B. Harrison, Jr. Reading Room is supervised by a monitor.
+The reading room is supervised by a monitor.
 All materials must be used in the supervised reading room.
 The monitor is present to assist you with your research and to safeguard Texas Collection materials.
 The monitor will check with you periodically to ensure you have the materials you need for a successful and productive visit.
 At the end of your visit, the monitor will look over your materials and the Texas Collection materials to make certain all items have been returned to their original folders and boxes.

 Where to Sit in the Reading Room

 Please sit facing the room monitor when you use materials.
 The monitor can observe who is using archival materials, who is using library materials, and who is studying.
 The monitor is there to help you if you have questions, feel free to ask the monitor when you need assistance.

 Careful Handling of MaterialsLibrary and archival materials are fragile and require special care and handling.
 Please follow these guidelines for safeguarding our treasures:

 - Do not mark on materials or erase any marks;

 - Take notes with a pencil and pad or a computer;

 - Post-it-notes, paperclips, pencils or pens should not be used to hold a place;

 - Do not set anything on materials or take notes on top of materials; and